Edit page in Livemark

 This document contains additional information on contributing to dribdat as a developer.
 If you are just interested in connecting to dribdat's API, scroll down to the API overview For more background references, see the README.

+Thanks for checking out dribdat - made for brilliant people like you.
 This code is originally based on cookiecutter-flask, which has a number of helpful developer features.
 It is a Python 3 project that uses the Flask microframework and SQLAlchemy for data modelling on the backend.
 A plain JSON API, along with Jinja templates and WTForms, serves data to a frontend based on Bootstrap 3 and jQuery.

 Sketch of project architecture